ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

         children:
           west:

+You can find more examples on how to organize your inventories and group your hosts in :ref:`inventory_setup_examples`.

 If you do have systems in multiple groups, note that variables will come from all of the groups they are a member of.
 Variable precedence is detailed in :ref:`ansible_variable_precedence`.